 Mayra González Menjívar

-Mayra González Menjívar is a project associate in the Office of the President at The Education Trust.
+Mayra González Menjívar is a communications associate at The Education Trust.
 Previously, Mayra worked as an intern for Ed Trust’s Communications team, and as a camera operator for the Distance Learning program at the NYU School of Law.
 Mayra is a first-generation Salvadoran immigrant and was raised on the East End of Long Island, New York.

 Mayra holds a B.S. in media culture and communications from New York University’s Steinhardt School with a minor in Latino Studies from the College of Arts and Sciences.
 During her time at NYU, Mayra served as a student leader as director of communications for her residence hall’s student council and served on the committee to plan the Latino/a Graduation through NYU’s Center for Multicultural Education and Programs (CMEP).

 The U.S. Women’s Olympic gymnastics team.